csvsoundsystem/nicar-cartodb-postgis/README.md

 ### Spatial joining with `ST_Intersects()`

 Sometimes you join data based on a shared column id.
+For example, you have a shapefile of police precincts, an Excel file of crime states per precinct and you join them on a shared precinct ID to make a map.

-You can do that in CartoDB with the merge tool.
-But, data doesn't come preaggregated like this.
-What if we want to make a choropleth from point data?
+You can do that in CartoDB with the merge tool, but, data doesn't come preaggregated like this.
+What if you only had the incident data and wanted to make a choropleth showing aggregate counts per polygon?

-Let's make a make of Post Office density by county in Nebraska.
+Let's make a map of Post Office density by county in Nebraska.
 It might not look that cool, it's probably just a population map, but the concept you can use over and over.

 Open up `counties_ne` and let's add a column, call it, `postoffices` and set its type to `number`.